-You’ll be prompted to provide some information for your Adafruit IO set up from within LightBlue® Explorer when you opt to send data to it.
-This guide aims to help you set up your Adafruit IO account so that you can provide the information required for LightBlue® Explorer to send data to your AWS IoT instance.
+You’ll be prompted to provide some information for your Adafruit IO set up from within LightBlue® when you opt to send data to it.
+This guide aims to help you set up your Adafruit IO account so that you can provide the information required for LightBlue® to send data to your AWS IoT instance.

 Before we begin

 - A BLE device/peripheral that supports notification or indication.

 - An Adafruit IO account.
 It’s free to sign up and use, but Adafruit also offers a premium tier that supports an unlimited amount of feeds.
 The free account is more than sufficient for the purposes of this tutorial.
 Punch Through is not responsible for any usage charges incurred as a direct or indirect result of following this guide or using the LightBlue® Cloud Connect feature in general.

 Step 1: Obtaining your username & secret AIO key

 - If you don’t already have an Adafruit IO account, sign up here.

 - Each Adafruit IO account has a username and a secret AIO key associated with it.
 The app requires both pieces of information in order to authenticate with the Adafruit IO server.

 - The username is straightforward and is the username you used to sign up for your Adafruit IO account.

 - The secret AIO key can be found by signing into your account at Adafruit IO and going into your account Settings.
 The first item should be “View AIO Key”, tap on that and there should be a QR code on the screen.
 You’ll be given the option to scan this QR code in LightBlue Explorer later.